lukso-network/lsp-smart-contracts/packages/lsp-smart-contracts/docs/contracts/LSP11BasicSocialRecovery/LSP11BasicSocialRecovery.md

 );
 ```

-_Emitted when a guardian select a new potentiel controller address for the target_
+_Emitted when a guardian select a new potential controller address for the target_

 #### Parameters